latacora/recidiffist/README.md

 >
 > -- O-Vieve and V-Tan, in *Jedi Apprentice: The Fight for Truth*

-Monitors a changing structured value and tells you *how* it changes.
-This produces an immutable log of events, modeled as fact assertions and retractions.
+`kegan` monitors a changing structured value and tells you *how* it changes, producing an immutable log of events, modeled as fact assertions and retractions.
 This lets you tie mutable data to a system that expects immutable data.
-It is useful if you want to query both the current state and the evolution of that state, a la [Datalog][datalog] in [Datomic][datomic] and [Datascript][datascript].
+That immutable data can go into a log manager, or a database like a la [Datalog][datalog] like [Datomic][datomic] and [Datascript][datascript] that lets you query not just the current state, but also the *evolution* of that state efficiently.
 It supports arbitrarily nested and structured data automatically by inspecting its structure, with no code to write.

-For example, if you want to monitor a JSON REST API (push or pull) and log changes to a log processor, `kegan` is for you.
+For example, if you want to monitor a JSON REST API (push or pull) and log changes to a log processor or dump them into [Datascript][datascript] to see how it changed, `kegan` is for you.

 [datalog]: https://en.wikipedia.org/wiki/Datalog
 [datomic]: http://www.datomic.com/